knahum7/api-playground/README.md

 - No sensitive data is persisted in the frontend
 - All validation is handled by the backend
 - Error messages are displayed in real-time
+- All test pages now feature a home icon for consistent navigation (NEW)

 ## 🤝 Contributing